 If you have a gluten-free sourdough starter great!
 You’re almost set to bake!
 If you don’t, no worries!
 You too can learn how to make a sourdough starter to make sourdough bread, muffins, crackers, pizza crusts, pancakes, and even cakes!
-Here’s the Step-by-step guide >>
+Here’s the step-by-step guide.

 On a side note, as I develop even more recipes for you to try, it’s my challenge to simplify ingredients and the method as much as I can.
-Not everyone as a lot of time to cook or bake and I get that!
+Not everyone has a lot of time to cook or bake and I get that!

 And remember, that all my recipes are gluten-free, vegan (no eggs, no dairy), and allergen-friendly (no peanuts, nuts, etc.).

 Freshisreal.com was created so I could archive my favourites recipes.
 There’s nothing more satisfying than referencing your website for recipes when preparing a meal.

 I’m terrible at keeping notes.
 Actually, I have notes everywhere!
 I’m not so great at organizing them.
 So by eventually typing them out, accessing my recipes is much faster and this way I get to share them with you!

 Having a food blog has been a process, it’s not as easy as it might look but it’s so much fun!
 I’m continuously having to learn new things in order to try and stay up to beat.
 This technology-heavy world we now live in is very fast-paced!
 I personally can’t keep up!